-The Facebook Search API with all the issues it’s been causing will be shut down by Facebook on April 30th, 2015.
-From that day on, Walls.io won’t be able to query and display public posts via hashtags from Facebook.
-Instead, we recommend adding your Facebook Page to your wall and advise your users to post to your page’s timeline.
+The Facebook Search API with all the issues it’s been causing was shut down by Facebook on April 30th, 2015.
+From that day on, Walls.io cannot query and display public posts via hashtags from Facebook.
+Instead, we recommend adding your Facebook Pages & Page Albums to your wall and advise your users to post to your page’s timeline.

 Photo: Michael Coghlan